Gaurav896260/final_hack_this_fall_scorpNoc/README.md

-// our base file for frontened is from LINKS/dashboards/dashboard.html and for backened is index.js
+// our base file for frontned is from FINAL/dashboards/dashboard.html and for backenD is index.js